csebooks/computer-networking/content.en/the-network-layer-control-plane/_index.md

 **Homework Problems and Questions**

-**Chapter 5 Review Questions** sECTION 5.1 R1.
+**Chapter 5 Review Questions** Section 5.1 R1.
 What is meant by a control plane that is based on per-router control?
 In such

 cases, when we say the network control and data planes are implemented “monolithically,” what do we mean?

 R2.
 What is meant by a control plane that is based on logically centralized control?
 In such cases, are the data plane and the control plane implemented within the same device or in separate devices?
 Explain.

-sECTION 5.2 R3.
+Section 5.2 R3.
 Compare and contrast the properties of a centralized and a distributed routing

 algorithm.
 Give an example of a routing protocol that takes a centralized and a decentralized approach.